-The Department uses a regional model to deliver education services across the state.
-Under this model the state is divided into four regions: North-Eastern, North-Western, South-Eastern and South-Western Victoria.
+We use a regional model to deliver education services across the state.
+Under this model the state is divided into four regions:

 Schools, early childhood services and training organisations work with the Department via their local regional office.
-Within each region there are also a number of local Area teams which are outlined below.
+Within each region there are also a number of local area teams which are listed below.

 Region boundaries can be found in the map and table below.